-12. Finance provided guidance to entities through the Estimates Memorandum 2019/34 which advises entities of the application and management requirement for an AFM to be compliant with the criteria set out in the Appropriation Acts.
-Finance has a risk framework for the management of the AFM process through existing controls.
-Nothing has come to my attention that causes me to believe that Finance has not implemented controls over the approval process to ensure that applications for each AFM have only been approved when applying entities have provided sufficient information to support their compliance with the criteria set out in the Appropriation Acts.
-From enquires made, nothing has come to my attention that Finance has not suitably designed and implemented controls relating to the AFM's administration processes and that these controls were not operating effectively to achieve appropriate approval, recording and reporting of AFM during the period.
+12. The Department of Finance provided guidance to entities through the Estimates Memorandum 2019/34 which advises entities of the application and management requirement for an AFM to be compliant with the criteria set out in the Appropriation Acts.
+The Department of Finance has a risk framework for the management of the AFM process through existing controls.
+Nothing has come to my attention that causes me to believe that the Department of Finance has not implemented controls over the approval process to ensure that applications for each AFM have only been approved when applying entities have provided sufficient information to support their compliance with the criteria set out in the Appropriation Acts.
+From enquires made, nothing has come to my attention that the Department of Finance has not suitably designed and implemented controls relating to the AFM's administration processes and that these controls were not operating effectively to achieve appropriate approval, recording and reporting of AFM during the period.